1rvyn/bottleneck/README.md

 ## Overview

-Inspired by the viral "1 Billion Row Challenge" that originated in the Java ecosystem, this project takes a systematic approach to measuring I/O performance across multiple languages including C, C++, Go, and Rust.
+Inspired by the viral [1 Billion Row Challenge](https://github.com/gunnarmorling/1brc) that originated in the Java ecosystem, this project takes a systematic approach to measuring I/O performance across multiple languages including C, C++, Go, and Rust.
 Rather than focusing purely on computation or memory management, these benchmarks specifically target I/O-bound workloads to provide insights into how different languages handle file operations.

 ## Why I/O Benchmarks Matter